AICYJ/IRN/README.md

 ### Pretrain preparation
 <!-- All datasets can be downloaded [here](https://drive.google.com/drive/folders/1XmTj18Abjv2FUizPb2zqvImrDmScIYn6?usp=sharing).  -->
-To prepare all pretrain models at one time, you can just run:
+To prepare all pretrain models at one time, you can just run shell script prepare_data.sh:
 ```
 source prepare_pretrainmodel.sh
 ```